waterinstitute/adcirc-subgrid/README.md

 adcirc-subgrid prep input.yaml
 ```
 In order to create a subgrid input file for multiple areas you will have to run the prep code multiple times with a new
-yaml file, existing subgrid lookup table, and new dem and landcover datasets.
+yaml file, existing subgrid lookup table, and new DEM and landcover datasets.
 The code will read in the existing table
 and add data for areas covered by the new datasets.
 If the new datasets overlap with existing subgrid areas, the existing
 areas will NOT be overwritten.
 Therefore, it is important to prioritize your datasets, with the best data being used first
 to build the subgrid lookup.